transplanar/cypress-bdd-code-sample/Writeup.md

 - You must click and focus the calculator before you can use the keyboard
 - Do not assume a backend or database unless stated otherwise
+- Real google calculator does not have unique selectors